-A majority of beginner controllers are portable and have two channels, which usually allows new DJs to jump right in and access all of the different features of the DJ software from the start.
+Most beginner controllers are portable and have two channels, which usually allows new DJs to jump right in and access all of the different features of the DJ software from the start.

-A majority of beginner controllers can be easily used with laptops and iPads using relevant apps.
+Most beginner controllers can be easily used with laptops and iPads using relevant apps.
 They have everything required for basic sound mixing and boast complete control with usually two effective units, and some beginner controllers have options to manage various pads with one knob.

 These controllers have up to four decks with a filter fade feature that can be used to engage the filters for different decks while using the crossfader.
 When they are engaged, a pass filter on your deck allows you to mix tracks seamlessly and smoothly.
 It is an ideal feature for beginner DJs as it helps them get an appropriate feel for blending tracks.